rah379/rah379.github.io/index.md

 > Currently a Junior studying Computer Science and Mathematics at Cornell University.
-  My interests are in the intersection of applied mathematics and computer science, particularly in medical software technologies and finance.
+  My interests are in the intersection of applied mathematics and computer science, particularly in medical software technologies and financial engineering.

 ## Projects